 Beginning in the 2022-2023 school year, we are expanding our TK program to provide additional capacity so we can serve more students.
 TK is free for students and open to all eligible children.

 - Can my child enter the lottery to attend TK at a magnet school?

 We do not offer TK at our magnet schools.
 Families who are interested in a magnet school can enter the lottery for kindergarten placement.

 - Can I request enrollment in a Two-Way Bilingual Immersion (TWBI) or Academic Language Acquisition (ALA) program for TK?

 You may request TWBI or ALA for your child for TK.
 We have limited capacity for these programs and may be unable to fulfill your request.
 Your child will still be eligible for the TWBI or ALA programs for kindergarten if they do not enter these programs in TK.

 - What grade will my child enter after Transitional Kindergarten?

-- Will Transitional Kindergarten provide support for children who do not speak English?
+- Do TK classes provide support for children who are learning English?